Income tax Dates

 JAN 15Provisional tax payments are due if you have a March balance date and use the standard, estimation or ratio options.

-- depreciable assets like plant or machinery
+- depreciable (capital) assets like plant or machinery

-- capital (non-taxable) assets like goodwill.
+- non-taxable (capital) assets like business goodwill.

 The buyer and the seller can choose how much of the sale amount belongs to each type of asset.
 This is called allocating the sale price.
 It affects the tax paid, and the tax benefits or profits received.
+Typically, a higher proportion of:

 Setting the sale price allocation